dproctor/wedding-website/rsvp.md

 <h1> rsvp </h1>

 <p>
-Please RSVP by July 15, 2021.
+Thank you for your RSVP!
+You can submit again here if you want to make any changes to your accommodations, meal selection and dietary restrictions, or individual event RSVPs.

+If you're looking for our registry, we don't have one.
 Your presence at our wedding is the only gift we request!
 </p>

 <iframe name="redirect" style="display:none;"></iframe>